 People tend to gain more knowledge and experience in any field with the help of another person or group of people.
 No matter where you are or what genre you create music in, there are ways to get useful tips and information from people who know the ropes.
 All you have to do is find them!

 There's a job for everything you can think of.
-Many music teachers and music industry professionals spend a good amount of time mentoring and lending helpful advice to their clients and students.
-A few companies online offer a way for artists worldwide to connect with their team of musical professionals and help accelerate your career.
+Many music teachers and music industry professionals spend a reasonable amount of time mentoring and lending helpful advice to their clients and students.
+A few companies online offer a way for artists worldwide to connect with their team of musical professionals and help accelerate their careers.